 Dolphins are abundant in the bay year-round, though not 24/7.
 Dolphin encounters limit the number of humans per encounter and usually allow just two visits a day.
 Call before you arrive or early in your stay to book.

 Wildlife Connection.
 This Mexican-owned company uses two-motor skiffs equipped with listening equipment to find pods of dolphins in the wild blue sea.
 You can then jump in the water to swim with these beautiful creatures in their own environment.
 The most common destination is around the Marietas Islands.
-The cost is $76 per person for a three- to four-hour tour, including travel time; tours are conducted April through December only.
+The cost is $76 per person for a three- to four-hour tour; tours are conducted April through December only.
 There's no guarantee, however, that the dolphins will stick around for the fun.
-There's also a combined tour searching for whales and dolphins, $80 a pop, December through March only.
+There's also a combined tour ($80 per person) searching for both whales and dolphins between December and March only.
 Calle Francia 140, Dpto.
-7, Col. Versalles, Puerto Vallarta, 48310.
+7, Marina Vallara, Puerto Vallarta, 48310.
 322/225–3621.